lrencallado/crypto-checkout-simulator/README.md

 - Laravel Sanctum to authenticate API requests via token-based auth.
 - Chosen for its simplicity and native Laravel integration
 - Protects routes like `/api/v1/checkout`

-- Organizes controllers in a versioned folder structure (`Api/V1`) to prepare for future API iterations.
-- Simplifies long-term maintenance and supports backward compatibility.

 ### ✅ Validated Requests